zjunlp/DeepKE/example/llm/LLMICL/README.md

 Other parameters can be left at their default values.

+We have provided a conversion script for the CCKS2023 competition data format, `LLMICL/ccks2023_convert.py`

 ### Run and Example

 We use the [EasyInstruct](https://github.com/zjunlp/EasyInstruct) tool, a user-friendly framework for instructing large language models, to complete this task.
 Please refer to [Chapter 1](#requirements) for the environment and data.